 Where to Stay in Tucson

-If you are looking for the best places to stay in Tucson, these are some of the top picks in town!
+If you are looking for the best places to stay in Tucson, these are some of my top picks in town!

 What are your favorite things to do in Tucson?
-Let us know your top picks and Tucson attractions in the comments.
+Let me know your favorite picks and Tucson attractions in the comments.
 Thanks!

 More Arizona Travel Guides